dimitra4/RRML/docs/index.md

-# RESTful Resource Mapping Specification (RRMS)
+# RESTful Resource Mapping Language (RRML)
+---

-The **RESTful Resource Mapping Specification (RRMS)** is a lightweight, declarative language for defining RESTful API resources and their mappings to relational databases.
+The **RESTful Resource Mapping Language (RRML)** is a lightweight, declarative language for defining RESTful API resources and their mappings to relational databases.

 Instead of writing boilerplate code for every new endpoint, developers and domain experts can describe resources in **human-readable YAML files**, including: